Record and edit drum tracks

 Q-Reference tracks determine quantisation for the rest of the tracks in the group.
 For best results in most cases, choose the snare and kick drum track (or whichever tracks contain the main instruments for determining the rhythm).
 If you've used multiple microphones on either drum, choose one track for each.

 - In the Track Header of the Tracks area, turn off all of the Q-Reference buttons on all of the tracks in the group.
 The button is green when the Q-Reference is turned on, and grey when it is turned off.

 - Open one of the tracks you want to use as a Q-Reference in the Audio File Editor, then choose Audio File > Detect Transients.

 - After Logic has analysed the file, check the transients in the Audio File Editor to make sure they're positioned correctly.
-In the Audio File Editor, you can add or remove transient markers, move incorrectly placed transients, or manually add or remove transients.
+In the Audio File Editor, you can add or remove transient markers, move incorrectly placed transients, or add or remove transients manually.

 - Repeat these steps for any other tracks you're using as Q-Reference.
 You don't have to adjust the transients for the other tracks in the group.
 Their timing will be adjusted with sample accuracy based on the transients in the Q-Referenced tracks.

 - Turn on the Q-Reference button for the tracks you want to use as Q-Reference.

 If you want to edit tracks in the Audio File Editor after turning on Q-Reference buttons, make sure you turn them off before editing.
 Transient edits won't be carried over to your subsequent timing adjustments if the Q-Reference buttons are enabled.